 If you want to deal or trade in mortgages again in the future, you can apply to reinstate your licence.
 The process will depend on the date your surrendered licence application was approved (i.e., the surrender date).

 - If it has been less than two years since the surrender date, you can reinstate your licence.
-Read how to reinstate your mortgage broker licence for more details.
+See how to reinstate your mortgage broker licence for more details.

-- If it has been more than two years since the surrender date, you will have to reapply for a new mortgage agent licence.
-Read how to apply for a new mortgage agent licencefor more details.
+- If it has been more than two years since the surrender date, you will have to reapply for a new mortgage agent level 1 licence.
+See how to reinstate your mortgage agent level 1 licence for more details.